gbhering/wisardpkg/README.md

 ## Description
-This is a project to make available the different models based on WiSARD, with high performance, ease of usage and to installation and following a single usage pattern for simplicity.
+This is a project to make available the different models based on WiSARD, with high performance, ease of usage and installation and following a single usage pattern for simplicity.
 These provided models are machine learning models, with supervised, unsupervised and semi-supervised learning.

 ## Install